isomerpages/isomerpages-govtech/pages/careers/students-and-graduates/geekout.md

 ![GeekOut Collage](/images/careers/GeekOut-collage.png)

-This fun-filled boot camp organized for current JC and Polytechnic students takes place in June, annually.
+This fun-filled boot camp organised for current JC and Polytechnic students takes place in June, annually.
 You will be working in teams with GovTech mentors to solve a hackathon challenge over the course of five days.

 This is a great opportunity to gain insights into various tech domains through workshops, forge connections with like-minded peers and GovTech’s leaders, and experience what it means to be Agile, Bold and Collaborative!